owncloud/ocis/services/thumbnails/README.md

 ## Deleting Thumbnails

-As of now, there is no automatism deleting thumbnails automatically.
+As of now, there is no automated thumbnail deletion.
 This is especially true when a source file gets deleted or moved.
-This situation will be solved in a later stage.
+This situation will be solved at a later stage.
 For the time being, if you run short on physical thumbnails space, you have to manually delete the thumbnail store to free space.
 Thumbnails will then be recreated on request.

 ## Memory Considerations

 Since source files need to be loaded into memory when generating thumbnails, large source files could potentially crash this service if there is insufficient memory available.
-For bigger instances when using container orchestration deployment methods, this service can be dedicated to own servers with more memory.
+For bigger instances when using container orchestration deployment methods, this service can be dedicated to its own server(s) with more memory.